datadryad/governance/README.md

 # Dryad governance information

-Dryad is governed by a 12 member Board of Directors and our [Bylaws](https://datadryad.org/docs/DryadBylaws.pdf).
+Dryad is governed by a Board of Directors and our [Bylaws](https://datadryad.org/docs/DryadBylaws.pdf).
 - [Current Board of Directors](https://datadryad.org/stash/our_governance)

 This repository contains Dryad governance information and documents, including: